Famous Latter-day Saints

 James Garner and Henry Fonda

-James Garner, who had roles in films from Maverick and Space Cowboys to The Great Escape and The Notebook, visited the Polynesian Cultural Center in its early years.
+James Garner, who had roles in films like Maverick, Space Cowboys, The Great Escape, and The Notebook, visited the Polynesian Cultural Center in its early years.
 From the picture below, it appears that he visited with his friend and fellow Hollywood star Henry Fonda, who starred in films such as The Grapes of Wrath, 12 Angry Men, and Yours, Mine and Ours with Lucille Ball.

 31921.jpg